funkybrain/Transmission/README.txt

 Bugs:
 ----
-> fix bug with path tielset (couple of tiles showig at beginning of levels)
+> bug with path tileset (couple of tiles showing at beginning of levels)
 >> the display bug in the level may be linked to LF / CRLF conversion???

 To do list: